 Under the changes proposed by the Government from 1st January 2021:

-- The UK will be leaving the EU as a result of BREXIT, and therefore VAT will be charged on goods or services supplied to the EU on an “export” basis.
-The VAT value impact for the supply of goods or services is therefore not significantly different to what it is an the moment as “exports” are also subject to Zero rate VAT.
+- The UK will be leaving the EU as a result of BREXIT, and therefore VAT will be charged on “goods” supplied to the EU on an “export” basis.
+The VAT value impact for the supply of “goods” is therefore not significantly different to what it is an the moment as “exports” are also subject to Zero rate VAT.

 - Businesses will report VAT using “Postponed VAT Accounting” by accounting for VAT in their normal VAT return instead of at the point of import.